rs6326/Nuclear-Electronic-Orbital-Hartree-Fock/README.md

 # Nuclear-Electronic-Orbital-Hartree-Fock
 Implemented according to https://pubs.aip.org/aip/jcp/article/117/9/4106/464168/Multiconfigurational-nuclear-electronic-orbital

-This code uses the libint code for the integral calculations.
+I modified the libint Hartree-Fock code to do NEO-HF.
 It uses a minimal sp protonic basis set.